MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/plan/plan-your-wsus-deployment.md

 Be aware that configuring client computers (including servers) to update by using WSUS will result in the following limitations:

-1. Server roles that have had their payloads removed using Features on Demand cannot be installed on demand from Microsoft Update.
+1. Server roles that have had their payloads removed using Features on Demand can't be installed on demand from Microsoft Update.
 You must either provide an installation source at the time you try to install such server roles, or configure a source for Features on Demand in Group Policy.

-1. Windows client editions will not be able to install .NET 3.5 on demand from the web.
+1. Windows client editions won't be able to install .NET 3.5 on demand from the web.
 The same considerations as server roles apply to .NET 3.5.

    > [!NOTE]
    > Configuring a Features on Demand installation source does not involve WSUS.
 For information on how to configure Features, see [Configure Features on Demand in Windows Server](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/jj127275(v=ws.11)).

-1. Enterprise devices running Windows 10, version 1709 or version 1803, cannot install any Features on Demand directly from WSUS.
+1. Enterprise devices running Windows 10, version 1709 or version 1803, can't install any Features on Demand directly from WSUS.
 To install Features on Demand, [create a feature file (side-by-side store)](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/jj127275%28v=ws.11%29#create-a-feature-file-or-side-by-side-store) or obtain the Feature on Demand package from one of the following sources:
    - [Volume Licensing Service Center](https://www.microsoft.com/licensing/servicecenter) (VLSC) - VL access is required
    - OEM Portal - OEM access is required
    - MSDN Download - MSDN subscription is required